Automated Node Remediation with AutoClusters

 The Remediation Process

-autoclusters.crusoe.ai/remediationPolicy: "Enabled"label.
-If this label is not present or not set to"Enabled"for any Pods running on a Kubernetes node, AutoClusters will not take any action on the node. - Node Drain: The Kubernetes node is cordoned and drained, which gracefully evicts all pods.
+autoclusters.crusoe.ai/remediationPolicy: "Disabled"label.
+If any pod on the node has this label set to"Disabled", AutoClusters will not remediate the node. - Node Drain: The Kubernetes node is cordoned and drained, which gracefully evicts all pods.
 Your container

 - History Logging: A record of the alert and the remediation event is logged and made available in the Crusoe Cloud Console for your review.